 No, you will need to talk with an attorney to have a new Deed drawn up.

-All of our records online from 1948 to present a free on our website (click here) or you can come into our office to get a copy at $0.50 per page.
+All of our land records from 1906 to present are available online through our website (click here) at a charge of $0.50 per page plus a handling charge.
+Register for an account to complete your transaction.
+Or you can come into our office to get a copy at $0.50 per page.

 The cost to record a Deed is $78.75 for four pages and four names.
 Each page after four is $2.00 per page and $0.50 per name.